-Purpose: To promote the protection of health and the environment and to conserve valuable material and energy resources.
+Purpose To promote the protection of health and the environment and to conserve valuable material and energy resources.

-Date Enacted: Passed in 1976 as an amendment to the Solid Waste Disposal Act.
+Date Passed in 1976 as an amendment to the Solid Waste Disposal Act.

-Reason Enacted: To encourage a shift from mere disposal toward conservation, recycling, and advanced control technology of potentially hazardous wastes generated by chemical and industrial processes.
+Reason To encourage a shift from mere disposal toward conservation, recycling, generated by chemical and industrial processes.

-Superfund Amendments and Reauthorization Act (SARA) Title III for the development and implementation of state and local emergency response plans prepared in the event of a release of an extremely hazardous substance and to define applicable reporting requirements, which provide the public with important information on the hazardous chemicals in their communities.
+Enacted and advanced control technology of potentially hazardous wastes development and implementation of state and local emergency response plans prepared in the event of a release of an extremely hazardous substance and to define applicable reporting requirements, which provide the public with important information on the hazardous chemicals in their communities.